INKEY$ and his 8 legs

 Nope!
 You also had to pass the name of the program you wanted to load.
 Not that

-minutes listening to some other program’s memory dump.
-I like to think it was a
+would mean sitting for 4 minutes listening to some other program’s memory dump.

-psyop by Steve Vickers to teach programming by stealth.
-Maybe it wasn’t, but it
+I like to think it was a psyop by Steve Vickers to teach programming by stealth.

-certainly worked that way, and unlike the LOAD
+Maybe it wasn’t, but it certainly worked that way.
+Plus, unlike the LOAD

-commands that had optional string parameters.
+keyword, there were other commands that had optional string parameters.
+It was

-more conveniently than LOAD
+conveniently than LOAD

 , were inserted by holding down the aptly named